How deadly is the new coronavirus? Research so far suggests the fatality rate could be low.

 That SARS outbreak was considered the first pandemic of the 21st century, since it spread across 29 countries.
 In total, 8,000 cases were recorded and 774 people died.

-The new coronavirus has killed more than 630 people, infected more than 31,000, and spread across 26 countries.
+The new coronavirus has killed more than 630 people, infected more than 31,000, and spread across 26 countries.(For the latest case total and death toll, see Business Insider’s live updates here.)

 But it appears to be far less deadly than the SARS coronavirus.
 Whereas SARS had a fatality rate of 9.6% (meaning that nearly 10% of people who caught the disease died from it), the new coronavirus seems to have a fatality rate of around 2% so far, according to the World Health Organization (WHO).

 That number could change as more cases come to light, however.
 As late as last week, The New York Times reported that doctors in Wuhan - the city where the outbreak started - were still running short on test kits, which leads to delayed diagnoses.
 After a person has been tested, it takes about one to two days for the results to come back.